0xtuba/0xtuba.github.io/content/posts/test.md

 ---
-title: "My First Post"
+title: "Fine Tuning"
 date: 2023-07-27T12:00:00+00:00
 draft: false
 ---

-Hello, this is my first blog post!
+What is fine tuning, and how does it work?